invap/rt-monitor-example-app/README.md

 ```
 containing only two functions:
 1. `adc_init`: initialises the data generation strategy by determining whether the file "adc_info.csv", containing data samples, is present in the working directory, or not.
 If the file is present: **a.** it is opened and the handler is stored in the file pointer variable `file`, and **b.** the boolean variable `adc_info_present` is set to `true`; if the file is not present, the pseudo-random number generator is initialised and the boolean variable `adc_info_present` is set to `false`, and
-2. `sample`: produces a sample as a 16 bits integer by, either reading it from the file handler stored in the file pointer variable `file`, whenever the booblean variable `adc_info_present` is set to `true`, or by generating a pseudo-random unsigned 16 bits integer value which is bound to be in the range [0, 4096).
+2. `sample`: produces a sample as a 16 bits integer by, either reading it from the file handler stored in the file pointer variable `file`, whenever the boolean variable `adc_info_present` is set to `true`, or by generating a pseudo-random unsigned 16 bits integer value which is bound to be in the range [0, 4096).
 If the generation of data samples is done by reading from `file` and `EOF` is reached, then the process aborts exiting with error code `-1`.

 ## LCD implementation and operation